 Bezgraniz Couture is one of those leaders.
 Partnered with Fresh Blood and the British Higher School of Art and Design, they not only design and produce amazing pieces but they are educating as they go.
 Bezgraniz currently works with The British Higher School of Art and Design to educate fashion design students on universal design practices and inclusive fashion.

 While in LA I was also invited to a day long forum to discuss several topics relating to rebranding disability for a global market, specifically in fashion but also about inclusion and diversity in media.
 This forum was run by Bezgraniz Couture and sponsored by Mercedes Benz.

 “It’s so great to see you all here today.
 I’m not sure if you know this but not one of you look the same.”
 Kurt Yeager.

 I got to the end of the runway and had no idea what to do.
 I felt self conscious and rushed.
-Just as I began to turn around and make my way back I made eye contact with a person in the front row, he said “you are perfect”.
-He made me smile and all of a sudden I remembered who I was and what I was there for.
+Just as I began to turn around and make my way back I made eye contact with a person in the front row, they said “you are perfect”.
+They made me smile and all of a sudden I remembered who I was and what I was there for.

 My final steps were filled with purpose.
 The purpose of being a beautiful disabled woman challenging perceptions and stereotypes.
 The purpose of being a role model for other people in the disabled community.
 The purpose of being an advocate for inclusion and universal design.
 The purpose of changing the world.